gbrindisi/wordpot/README.md

       --theme=THEME  Default theme name
       --ver=VERSION  Wordpress version

+To configure the honeypot you can edit the config file `wordpot.conf` or provide arguments trough the command line interface as shown above.

 ## Theme support

 The html skeleton is stored in `templates/dummy.html` and you can use a wordpress theme as you would in a normal Wordpress installation by putting the theme folder in the `static/wp-content/themes/` directory.